That’s my goal for you.

 When choosing an image for the favicon, it’s best to use an icon if your logo includes one.
 For Compete Themes, I use the pen and shield icon, but if I didn’t have that, I would simply make the logo a blue square with “CT” in white text.

 You might also be surprised to see WordPress recommend your image be 512x512px.
-Seems kinda large, doesn’t it?
+That seems kinda large, doesn’t it?

 Well besides the icon in the browser tab, your favicon will also be reused in bookmarks that can show up much larger.
 For instance, someone using an iPad Pro might save your site to their Safari home screen where the icon will display quite large.